assumptionsofphysics/assumptionsofphysics.github.io/_problems/003-NewTensor.md

 what does that say geometrically?

-*Physical significance.* Note that the setting is not really that of space-time (i.e. Riemmanian manifold) but that of phase-space (i.e. symplectic manifold).
+*Physical significance.* Note that the setting is not really that of space-time (i.e. Riemannian manifold) but that of phase-space (i.e. symplectic manifold).
 The general idea is to reunderstand the metric tensor not as a geometrical property of space-time but as a geometrical property of phase-space.